Mohamed Bradja

-Mohamed Bradja (born 16 November 1969) is a former professional footballer who played as a centre-back.
-Born in France, at international level he represented Algeria, participating at the 2002 African Cup of Nations.
+Mohamed Bradja (born 16 November 1969) is a football coach and former player who is the assistant head coach of Ligue 1 club Troyes.
+A centre-back, he spent his entire playing career with Troyes.
+Born in France, he represented Algeria at international level, participating at the 2002 African Cup of Nations.

 Club career

 Born in Troyes, Bradja began playing football at his hometown club.
 Due to the lack of stability after the bankruptcy of Troyes Aube Football, he left in 1986 to join US Valenciennes as a trainee.

 After two seasons, failing to win a professional contract, Bradja returned to Troyes and to the newly created Troyes AC, at regional level.
 He helped the club in achieving promotions from National 2 to Ligue 2 in only six years.
 He gained a professional contract with the club, and, three years after, secured the promotion of the club to the French top flight, Ligue 1, for the first time in almost 20 years.
 Even if he played less during the next seasons, he kept his place in the first team.
 With Troyes, he also played European football, winning the UEFA Intertoto Cup in 2001 by beating Newcastle United.
 He ended his career at the end of the 2002–03 season, when Troyes finished bottom of the Ligue 1 and were relegated to Ligue 2.
 He also captained the team on several occasions.